 View GreatSchools Rating Methodology

-On average, homes in Draper, UT sell after 55 days on the market compared to the national average of 49 days.
-The median sale price for homes in Draper, UT over the last 12 months is $830,000, up 5% from the median home sale price over the previous 12 months.
+On average, homes in Draper, UT sell after 69 days on the market compared to the national average of 52 days.
+The median sale price for homes in Draper, UT over the last 12 months is $879,500, down 3% from the median home sale price over the previous 12 months.

-** NO SHOWINGS UNTIL 06/12 *** NEW PHOTOS & AERIAL & 3D Tour WILL BE AVAILABLE 06/20 *** Tucked away at the end of a private lane off Fort Street, this thoughtfully updated rambler offers peace, privacy, and flexible living options on a .78-acre lot in Draper.
-Designed for comfort and functionality, the home features a fully finished walkout basement with a second kitchen-ideal for
+Tucked away at the end of a private lane off Fort Street, this thoughtfully updated rambler offers peace, privacy, and flexible living options on a .78-acre lot in Draper.
+Designed for comfort and functionality, the home features a fully finished walkout basement with a second kitchen-ideal for multigenerational living, a rental setup, or guest quarters.
+The heart of the home is a beautifully

 Welcome to our high-end community in Draper, UT.
 Experience panoramic views of the Wasatch and Oquirrh Mountains and Salt Lake Valley.
 Point of View is perfect for anyone looking for refined 1-2 bedroom apartment suites, a convenient location, and unbeatable amenities.